Benzodiazepine Detox in Michigan

 - The protracted symptoms of benzodiazepine withdrawal, which are most notably a return of anxiety and insomnia once again, and until some alternative therapy is instituted.
 These prolonged symptoms can linger for several weeks or months, depending on the length and severity of benzodiazepine use.

-Outpatient Treatment Risks for Benzodiazepine Addicts
+Outpatient Treatment Risks for Benzodiazepine Abuse